Application Gateway configuration overview

 This setting specifies the port where the back-end servers listen to traffic from the application gateway.
 You can configure ports ranging from 1 to 65535.

-This setting is the number of seconds that the application gateway waits to receive a response from the back-end pool before it returns a "connection timed out" error message.
+This setting is the number of seconds that the application gateway waits to receive a response from the back-end server.

 Override back-end path